Using the Arts In Classrooms

 I didn't dream at the time, that years later, I would use this approach to teaching dance.
 But chanting the action of dance steps, beat by beat, is a great tool for learning dance moves.
 I use it routinely in all of my classes.

-If you go to this link http://danceintime.com/chants.htm, you will see that there are a huge number of moves for which I developed chants to help students learn dance steps.
+If you go to the "instructional chants" page of this site, you will see that I developed many chants to help students learn dance steps.
 The chant becomes like a song and students follow the action as described by those words.
 Think of it as a recipe for each move, and you just follow the directions.

 Indeed, we all know that there are poems that teach all kinds of things….

 "Thirty days hath September, April, June, and November.”